 How do you go about making these great short ribs?

 Before you click over to the recipe, keep in mind that you really should have a heavy-gauged saucepot to sear then cook your beef ribs.
 It should also have a rather tight-fitting lid.
 Second, I’m not a proponent of using a pressure cooker (although you can use one to shorten the cooking time by almost half).
-I prefer the longer, slower cooking method.
-This will develop more flavors in the sauce, and in my experience, maintain the integrity of the meat shapes.
+We prefer the longer, slower cooking method.
+This will develop more flavors in the sauce, and in our experience, maintain the integrity of the meat shapes.

 When you stop into Nino’s, let our butchers help you pick out the short ribs for your recipe.
 We want your recipe to turn out as great as you do!